Bootstrap percolation on the Hamming torus

-\end{lemma} \begin{remark} In all of our applications of Lemma~\ref{chen-stein}, the first sum on the right hand side is easy to control, since it merely requires that $p_\gamma$ are uniformly small.
+\begin{remark} In all of our applications of Lemma~\ref{chen-stein}, the first sum on the right-hand side is easy to control, since it merely requires that $p_\gamma$ are uniformly small.
 In the case of events indexed by $\lineset$ this sum is $O(n^{-2})$, since there are $O(n^2)$ summands and the probability of a line configuration is $O(n^2p^2) = O(n^{-2})$.
 Similarly, in the case of basic or enhanced basic events this sum is $O(n^{-3})$.
-The important part of the right hand side is the term $\E\abs{J_{\eta\gamma} - I_\eta} = \prob{(J_{\eta\gamma} \neq I_\eta)}{}$, which requires bounding the probability that our coupling destroys or creates the event indicated by $I_\eta$.
+The important part of the right-hand side is the term $\E \llvert J_{\eta\gamma} - I_\eta\rrvert = \prob{(J_{\eta\gamma} \neq I_\eta)}$, which requires bounding the probability that our coupling destroys or creates the event indicated by $I_\eta$.
 In the case of positively related indicators, no explicit coupling is needed, and we must merely bound the covariances between the relevant indicators. \end{remark}